disusered/blog/src/content/blog/phoenix-with-typescript.md

 I've been working with Phoenix 1.7 for a few months now using the default JavaScript setup, but as the complexity of the front-end has grown, I've been looking for ways to improve the developer experience.
 I've been using TypeScript for a few years now, and I've been very happy with it, so I decided to try to use TypeScript in my Phoenix project.

 Most of the information I found online was for older versions of Phoenix, so I decided to document my experience here.
-I will be using esbuild to transpile the TypeScript code to JavaScript, I don't want to radically change the build process, I only want add the developer ergonomics I am used to from years of front-end development.
+I will be using [esbuild](https://esbuild.github.io/) to transpile the TypeScript code to JavaScript and take advantage of the built-in tooling provided by the Phoenix Framework.
+I don't want to radically change the build process, I only want add the developer ergonomics I am used to from years of front-end development.

 For this blog post, I will be starting with a fresh Phoenix 1.7 project.
 I also want to go beyond the typical "Hello World" example and show how to use TypeScript with [Phoenix LiveView](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html).
 I will be using the [Phoenix LiveView Hooks](https://hexdocs.pm/phoenix_live_view/js-interop.html#phoenix_live_view_hooks) to add some interactivity to the page, as well as [Alpine.js](https://alpinejs.dev/) which is commonly used with Phoenix for client-side interactivity.

 ## Create a Phoenix 1.7 project